nebuly-ai/nos/README.md

 - install nebulgym from PyPI (with pip) or
 - install nebulgym from source code.

-We strongly recommend that you install nebulgym in a new environment.
+We strongly recommend that you install `nebulgym` in a new environment.
 You can create and manage your environment using Conda or another virtual environment management application.
-We tested our installation with venv by conda.
+We tested our installation with `venv` by `conda`.

 ### Installation from PyPI